Zheng He: Expeditions

 While Zheng He's fleet was unprecedented, the routes were not.
 His fleet followed long-established, well-mapped routes of trade between China and the Arabian Peninsula that had been used since at least the Han dynasty.
 That fact, along with the use of a more-than-abundant number of crew members who were regular military personnel, leads some to speculate that the expeditions may have been geared at least partially at spreading China's power through expansion.
 During the Three Kingdoms Period, the king of Wu sent a 20-year diplomatic mission led by Zhu Ying and Kang Tai along the coast of Asia, which reached as far as the Eastern Roman Empire.
 After centuries of disruption, the Song dynasty restored large-scale maritime trade from China in the South Pacific and Indian Oceans and reached as far as the Arabian Peninsula and East Africa.
 When his fleet first arrived at Malacca, there was already a sizable Chinese community.
 The General Survey of the Ocean Shores (瀛涯勝覽, Yíngyá Shènglǎn), composed by the translator Ma Huan in 1416, gives very detailed accounts of his observations of people's customs and lives in the ports that they visited.
 He referred to the expatriate Chinese as "Tang" people (唐人 (Tángrén)).

-Zheng He generally sought to attain his goals through diplomacy, and his large army awed most would-be enemies into submission.
+The fleet included troops, their purpose was to demonstrate the Middle Kingdom's strength.
 However, a contemporary reported that Zheng He "walked like a tiger" and did not shrink from violence when he considered it necessary to impress foreign peoples with China's military might.
 He ruthlessly suppressed pirates, who had long plagued Chinese and Southeast Asian waters.
 For example, he defeated Chen Zuyi, one of the most feared and respected pirate captains, and returned him to China for execution.
 He also waged a land war against the Kingdom of Kotte on Ceylon, and he made displays of military force when local officials threatened his fleet in Arabia and East Africa.
 From his fourth voyage, he brought envoys from 30 states, who traveled to China and paid their respects at the Ming court.